Moataz-96/Simple-DBMS/README.md

 Objectives

-Upon completion of this assignment, you will be able to:
 - Implements JDBC standard interface
 - Integrate JDBC interface with your earlier DBMS implementation
 - Apply different design patterns to your model